therealplato/perspective/readme.txt

 >> puts JSON.generate(d)
 >> d.crawl1

-Notes
+Random ass notes:

 Next steps
 Put the data in a couchdb
 Read and display it with node.js
   Build any nym topology

-    Govt agents hellbent on finding you will agressively collect information Find a better name than nym topology - ecosystem? society?
+  Find a better name than nym topology - ecosystem? society? nymcosm?

+Use html5 and javascript to let the client interact Use socket.io to get events - add new nym, set nym behavior, set cliques

+Let nodes talk to each other to exchange data - so they can share their own nymcosms and algorithms

-  Assign simulated behavior to nyms
-    honest, honest but cheats when conditions are right Willing to defraud/unwilling
+Assign simulated behavior to nyms honest, honest but cheats when conditions are right Willing to defraud/unwilling
-    High cash flow  <--- simulate a cash economy, nyms paying each other low cash flow        or bitcoins, build fuzzy algorithm simulators running GA's or something
+High cash flow  <--- simulate a cash economy by giving nyms OT cash low cash flow

-  Use pluggable metrics to filter data, determining a set of scores for a given web of links
+Use pluggable algos to filter data, determining a set of scores for a given web of links
 Simple: "count upvotes subtract downvotes"
-  Better: "favor my friend's posts, plus their friends' posts.
-Then count upvotes, subtract downvotes,
+Better: "favor my friend's post with a x5 modifier.
+Penalize my enemies with a negative modifer.
+Favor friends of friends with a X2 modifier.
+Then count weighted  upvotes and subtract weighted downvotes."

-  But filter out
+Use the hivemind to filter out trolls, liars, other meanies.
-  generally meanies

-  Like people who don't mind lying for direct profit.
+e.g. people who don't mind lying for direct profit.
 Like, you want to beat the easy metrics?
 Pay some kid to build up a nym's reputation, then hand it over to you.

 The biggest group of nyms (real ppl wise) is probably ordinary people who don't like hurting or scamming other people, and don't like being cheated.

-  There's plenty of ppl who are shitty and it shouldn't really be that hard for them to be compare notes
+There's plenty of ppl who are shitty and it shouldn't really be that hard for lightside nyms to filter most of them out, if they compare notes
-Use html5 and javascript to let the client interact Use socket.io to get events - on button click, take a snapshot of sliders Let nodes talk to each other to exchange data - so they can share their own maps and analysis